-32.34.
-The cross-border resource flows pillar covers resources extended to TOSSD-eligible recipient countries in support of sustainable development by bilateral and multilateral providers (Figure 2).
+30. The cross-border resource flows pillar covers resources extended to TOSSD-eligible recipient countries in support of sustainable development by bilateral and multilateral providers (Figure 2).
 The major breakdown is between grants and in-kind contributions on the one hand, and financial transactions on the other hand.
-Concessional and non-concessional transactions are separately identifiable.
-Resources mobilised from the private sector by official interventions are also included.
+No distinction is made between Ceoncessional and non-concessional transactions are separately identifiable.
+Are sources mobilised from the private sector by official interventions are also included.
 However, they are presented under a separate heading as the funds do not necessarily originate from the provider country and may even be domestic i.e. originate from the recipient country.